 Calls that go through the Public Switched Telephone Network are by default negotiated on the G.711u standard-quality codec, commonly known as ULAW.
 Nearly all SIP phones support ULAW so your HD phone will have no trouble communicating with other devices through the PSTN, but the call will not be in HD.

 From Your SIP User Agent to Another SIP User Agent

-These types of calls include all sessions between two SIP devices/applications that do not go through the PSTN, whether it's an extension to extension call on your network or a call to or from another SIP phone located on the Internet.
+These types of calls include all sessions between two SIP accounts/devices/applications that do not go through the PSTN, whether it's an extension to extension call on your network or a call to or from another SIP phone located on the Internet.